satisfiedghost/simulator/README.md

 # Todo / Improvements / Bugs

+* Double buffer the simulation.
+  * Instead of idling until we're ready for the next frame, pre-calculate it before that frame and simply update then.
+This could be doable by 2xing the particles and swapping the reference for the current one.
 * More compiler warnings.
 God.
 * Simulator is very upset when to spheres are inside each other.
   * Could solve by moving them at least R * 2 apart in distance of their normal vector.